 Hong Kong is one of the most visited places in the world and its easy to understand why.
 Check our guide on where to stay in Hong Kong and discover the secrets of this multi-faceted Asian metropolis.

 The best areas to stay in Hong Kong are, in fact, some of the most amazing districts in Asia.
-Hong Kong’s history is unique, and it reflects in the city’s varied districts.
+The region’s history is unique, and it reflects in the city’s varied districts.

 Travel to Hong Kong: Overview